AyushAwasthi2384/AI-Text-Summarizer-App/README.md

 # AI TEXT SUMMARIZER APP
-This is an AI text summarizer application made with the help of a postman API
+This is an AI text summarizer application made with the help of a postman API.